ttcassid/ttcassid/README.md

 ### Hi there 👋

-I'm Tyler Cassidy, an assistant professor in the faculty of Pharmaceutical Sciences at the University of British Columbia.
+I'm Tyler Cassidy, an assistant professor in the Faculty of Pharmaceutical Sciences at the University of British Columbia.
 Before returning to Canada, I was a lecturer in mathematical biology at the University of Leeds, a senior scientist in the Oncology Research Unit of Pfizer, a postdoc at the Los Alamos National Laboratory, and completed my PhD at McGill University, in Montreal.

 I am an applied mathematician working at the intersection of mathematics and medicine.
 My research uses mathematical models to understand disease progression and treatment resistance, particularly in solid cancers and viral infections.